alloba/book-of-hours-notes/skills-and-languages/Weaving & Knotworking.md

 'Hee hee hee hee hee hee hee hee hee.
 Hee.' - Valentine Dewulf
 ## Tree of Wisdom Entries
+### Bosk II
+What Endures

+Cut a thread, and the tapestry must be healed.
+Bosk renews the weave.
 ### Birdsong IV
 What Remains